Billy Chinook: Frémont expeditions

-In the summer of 1843, then-Lieutenant John C. Frémont and Kit Carson visited the present-day Bend, Oregon and The Dalles, Oregon areas.
+In the summer of 1843, then-Lieutenant John C. Frémont and Kit Carson visited the present-day Bend, Oregon, and The Dalles, Oregon, areas.
 Chinook was 16 to 19 years old at the time and was recruited by Frémont as a guide.
 The Frémont expedition (Frémont's second) then explored central Oregon and the Klamath Basin, and further into present-day Nevada and California areas through July 1844.

-In 1845 Frémont traveled to Washington, D.C. with Chinook.
+In 1845 Frémont traveled to Washington, D.C., with Chinook.
 While there, Frémont awarded a medal to Chinook which bore the likeness of the President and the inscription: Martin Van Buren President of the United States A.D.
 1845 on the obverse.
 The reverse has an image of clasped hands (U.S. military and Native), a tomahawk crossed with a peace pipe and the words Peace and Friendship.

-While in Washington, D.C.
-Chinook studied English at Columbian College.
+While in Washington, D.C., Chinook studied English at Columbian College (now George Washington University).

-Chinook then traveled to Philadelphia, Pennsylvania where he lived with the Quaker family of Dr. Caspar Wistar, and studied English further.
+Chinook then traveled to Philadelphia, Pennsylvania, where he lived with the Quaker family of Dr. Caspar Wistar, and studied English further.
 When Frémont departed for his Third Expedition to the Far West on June 1, 1845, Chinook accompanied him again as a guide.
 He quit Frémont's expedition in June 1847 while in northern California.